Grissess/ski-rust/README.md

 _A modern library and standard for "good enough" encryption, designed with embedded devices and hardware-constrained environments in mind._

+Frugal performance is no excuse for bad security!

 Although the interface is rather different (I'd like to think: streamlined), the standard and the reference implementation are designed to operate and "feel" much like GnuPG, and can, in theory, be used for many of the same tasks.